giantswarm/docs/src/content/advanced/iam-roles-for-service-accounts/index.md

    alpha.aws.giantswarm.io/iam-roles-for-service-accounts=""
 ```

 In order to apply the changes, rolling of the master nodes is required.
 Rolling of the nodes can be triggered either by an update or manually by terminating each node.
+Unfortunately manual application of the changes will also result in a neccessity of rolling worker nodes.
+Thus we **highly** recommend to apply changes **only** prior to upgrading clusters.
+For more details please talk with your Account Engineer or ask in support channel.

 ## Using IAM roles for service accounts